-One way to ensure no one steals your ideas or invention begins as by keeping records.
-If the cost of a patent becomes prohibitive the archiving and documenting everything still gives a level of protection for your idea.
+One way to ensure no one steals your ideas or invention is by keeping records.
+Though the cost of a patent might become prohibitive, archiving and documenting everything still gives a level of protection for your idea.
 Though not as good as a patent it gives protection and proof if someone steals.
 Sketches and diagrams offer a visual way to record your idea or invention.
 Those sketches do become part of the patent process.
 Sometimes it takes building a model before the full fruition of the process becomes apparent.
-It makes no doubt that you created it.
+This way, there are no doubts that you created it.

 Patents remain costly.
 Most patents never recoup the cost of what it takes to get the patent in the first place.
-For small businesses that can be a huge issue, but also know a patent can be sold.
-It has a monetary value so if a small business cannot afford to maintain the patent another business may be able to take it to the next level after paying you.
-On average just filing for the patent costs around $1,500.
+For small businesses that can be a huge issue, but it is also worth knowing that a patent can be sold.

 An invention patent application starts with an idea that at some point must have a process or system attached to it.
 Often during the research stage more of the need of how to design or further the invention becomes apparent.
 Filling out the application forces a person to write out the details.
 It is the details that determine originality.
 If those details do not arise in other patents or resources, the invention or idea is an original set of thoughts.
 Detailing it makes it possible for someone else to create the invention.
 You get paid for your idea becoming a process.
 Offering sketches makes the process more solid and visual.

 A prototype does prove beyond a doubt whether or not a process or invention truly works.
 Sometimes it takes that level of proof before someone realizes something is not feasible.
 The opposite thought becomes what at one time was only a possibility a prototype proves what you thought truly does work.